 Quick Guide on how to back up your contacts:

 Step 1: Download and install TouchCopy if you haven't already done so.

 Step 2: Run TouchCopy and connect your iPhone, iPod, or iPad.

 Step 3: Choose the Contacts Tab in TouchCopy.

 Step 4: Select where you wish to backup your contacts.
-You can save them as vCards, or backup directly to Outlook and Windows Contacts directly.
+You can save them as vCards or CSV, or back up directly to Outlook and Windows Contacts directly.

 What TouchCopy can do with your iPhone, iPod and iPad Contacts